davidje13/json-immutability-helper/README.md

   of `search` in `string`, skipping the first `start` characters
 - `string search 'lastIndexOf'`: returns the index of the last occurrence of `search` in `string` (0-based), or -1 if it is not found
-- `string search end 'lastIndexOf'`: returns the index of the last occurrence of `search` in `string` within the range up to `end`
+- `string search end 'lastIndexOf:3'`: returns the index of the last occurrence of `search` in `string` within the range up to `end`
 - `string length 'padStart'`: pads the start of `string` with spaces until it is at least `length` characters long